pocomane/brewed-in-the-apocalypse/bita.md

 - With 9-10-11    the player get a "Trade-off" outcome.
 - With 12 or more the player get a "Success" outcome.

+If there is text in the move relative to that outcome, it is read and executed.
-The text relative to that outcome is read and executed, then the scenarist may do one of the following moves, as explained in their trigger: a __Make the worst happen__ or a __Show the cost__ or a __Reward the character__ move.
+A missing text means that the specific outcome does not change the situation, but, remember that there are some scenarist moves that can still be triggered, e.g. __Make the worst happen__, __Show the cost__ and __Reward the character__ moves.

 TODO - classically in a Apocalypse World the three ranges are 6-/7-8-9/10+ but it has the 5 statistics going from -3 to +3 - The starting sum 3 (in mean) 35%